-Tim Lorge is a native of the Philadelphia area, and currently splits his time between New York City and the Hudson Valley.
+Tim Lorge is a native of the Philadelphia area, and now calls the Hudson Valley home.
 He is a playwright, screenwriter, filmmaker, photographer, and film historian.

 His plays include “Modern Love,” “The Betrayal” and “Ben Loves Michele but She’s Positive”.
 Work-in-progress scenes of “The Betrayal” have appeared at The PlayGround Experiment in New York City and as part of The PlayGround Experiment’s First Reads Festival in February, 2018.
 “Ben Loves Michele but She’s Positive” was developed with the New Ambassadors Theater Lab and appeared in their inaugural First Acts Festival in January, 2019.